 It is one of the most affordable keyboard controllers available that will work on streaming devices, which is why it scored this high in the comparison test.
 Still, there are better options unless price is your biggest concern.

 You can read more about the Hausbell H7 in our review here.

 5. Measy RC11

-It is the largest and heaviest gyration air mouse that I tested.
-It is the most power-hungry device I tested – using three AAA batteries.
-It is also the only keyboard airmouse that puts all of the buttons on one side of the device.
+It is the largest and heaviest gyration air mouse that I tested, most power-hungry device – using three AAA batteries and it is also the only keyboard airmouse that puts all of the buttons on one side of the device.